boots-edu/textbook/source/text/6-polymorphism/polymorphism.md

 ## Motivation for Polymorphism

-From the fruit example in the previous section, it would be preferable if we could just store an array of fruits and call getDescription on each fruit.
-It would be great if the correct getDescription got called based on the type of fruit that was created, not the type of the array.
+From the fruit example in the previous section, it would be preferable if we could just store an array of fruits and call `getDescription` on each fruit.
+It would be great if the correct `getDescription` got called based on the type of fruit that was created, not the type of the array.

 It turns out that this WORKS!
-For apples it will call the apple version of getDescription, and for oranges it will call the orange version.
+For apples it will call the apple version of `getDescription`, and for oranges it will call the orange version.

 ```typescript
 class Fruit {